-CQDS.ASX TRADING HALTASIC NOTICE OF INVESTIGATION$CLSS TOKEN UP 2,400%HARGRAVES SHAND FILES IN FEDERAL COURTSENATOR WELCH CALLS EMERGENCY ESTIMATESHARBOUR ALLIANCE INJUNCTION FILEDPNB CALLS IN FACILITYNSW EPA OPENS INVESTIGATIONMACCA LAST SEEN: CIRCULAR QUAYCQDS.ASX TRADING HALTASIC NOTICE OF INVESTIGATION$CLSS TOKEN UP 2,400%HARGRAVES SHAND FILES IN FEDERAL COURTSENATOR WELCH CALLS EMERGENCY ESTIMATESHARBOUR ALLIANCE INJUNCTION FILEDPNB CALLS IN FACILITYNSW EPA OPENS INVESTIGATIONMACCA LAST SEEN: CIRCULAR QUAY
+HCQ.ASX TRADING HALTASIC NOTICE OF INVESTIGATION$HCQTD TOKEN UP 2,400%HARGREAVES SHAND FILES IN FEDERAL COURTSENATOR WELCH CALLS EMERGENCY ESTIMATESHARBOUR ALLIANCE INJUNCTION FILEDPNB CALLS IN FACILITYNSW EPA OPENS INVESTIGATIONMACCA LAST SEEN: CIRCULAR QUAYHCQ.ASX TRADING HALTASIC NOTICE OF INVESTIGATION$HCQTD TOKEN UP 2,400%HARGREAVES SHAND FILES IN FEDERAL COURTSENATOR WELCH CALLS EMERGENCY ESTIMATESHARBOUR ALLIANCE INJUNCTION FILEDPNB CALLS IN FACILITYNSW EPA OPENS INVESTIGATIONMACCA LAST SEEN: CIRCULAR QUAY

 Sydney Harbour, 4:10 PM.
 Market Close.